apmadsen/runtime-threading/docs/0.0/runtime/threading/parallel/pipeline/pipeline_exception.md

 # PipelineException : Exception

-The `ParallelException` exception is the base exception class for exceptions raised from the `runtime.threading.parallel.pipeline` module.
+The `PipelineException` exception is the base exception class for exceptions raised from the `runtime.threading.parallel.pipeline` module.